TeXlyre/texlyre.github.io/docs/accounts/account-types.md

 ## Upgrading from Guest to Full Account

 Guest sessions can be converted to full accounts at any time without losing current work.
-TeXlyre preserves all open projects, recent changes, and workspace state during the upgrade process.
+TeXlyre preserves all projects, recent changes, and workspace state (properties, settings, and currently opened file or document) during the upgrade process.

 ### Upgrade Process